nextcord/nextcord/docs/api.rst

         .. versionadded:: 2.0
     .. attribute:: chat_input_command

-        The system message denoting that an application (or "slash") command was executed.
+        The system message denoting that a slash command was executed.

         .. versionadded:: 2.0
     .. attribute:: thread_starter_message